WICG/turtledove/FLEDGE.md

 The JSON will be parsed by the browser, and passed via the same `directFromSellerSignals` worklet functions parameter as in [the subresource bundle](#251-using-subresource-bundles) version of DirectFromSellerSignals, with `sellerSignals` only being delivered to the seller, `perBuyerSignals` only being delivered to the buyer for each buyer origin key, and `auctionSignals` being delivered to all parties.
 Since the top-level JSON value is an array, multiple `adSlot` responses may be set for a given `Ad-Auction-Signals` header.
 In the dictionary with the `adSlot`, the `sellerSignals`, `auctionSignals`, and `perBuyerSignals` fields are optional -- they will be passed as null if not specified.

-Since both `directFromSellerSignals` and `directFromSellerSignalsHeaderAdSlot` (the parameters on `navigator.runAdAuction()`) set the same `directFromSellerSignals` parameter on the worklet functions, it is not valid to use both `directFromSellerSignals` and `directFromSellerSignalsHeaderAdSlot` in the same auction.
+Since both `directFromSellerSignals` and `directFromSellerSignalsHeaderAdSlot` (the fields on `navigator.runAdAuction()`) set the same `directFromSellerSignals` parameter on the worklet functions, it is not valid to use both `directFromSellerSignals` and `directFromSellerSignalsHeaderAdSlot` in the same auction.
 However, component auctions in the same top-level auction / the top-level itself do not all need to use the same type of DirectFromSellerSignals (and it's also valid if only some component auctions / the top-level use DirectFromSellerSignals).

 Failure to find a matching `adSlot` results in the fields of the `directFromSellerSignals` object passed to worklet functions being set to null, similar to the [subresource bundle version](#251-using-subresource-bundles).